life-at-the-frontier/validation-exercise/docs/study-protocol.md

 - 2 Sites [tbd], Norway
 - 2 Sites [tbd], Sweden

 The definition of a community does not match statistical boundaries.
 A number of factors determined the choice of areas.
 First, each city was chosen due to their higher than average degree of segregation, the proportion of foreign-born residents, and the research team's prior links and collaborations.
 Then, using the Dean et al. algorithm, MZ gave AP a map of social frontiers in each city.
-Finally, AP and expert ZR chose an area within each city with an above-average number of defined community borders.
+Finally, AP and expert ZR chose an area in Rotherham with an above-average number of defined community borders and MO and GH in Derry.
+Derry location is a subject to final consulation with one more local expert.

 The maps used in the trial are centred on the middle of these areas and show border information within a 1.5km radius.